 SD: I am actively in pre-production for my next feature.
 It’s an absurd comedy along the lines of Adam Sandler, David Wain, Will Ferrell, one of those fun comedies.
 I’m really excited about it, we have a cool, funny Indian-American ensemble cast.
 I’m also pitching several TV shows at the moment as well.
 I wrote a few scripts over the pandemic, so that’s what I’ve been taking out to the world.
 It’s been busy, but it’s been good.

-Thanks again to Sujata Day for talking with us!
-Learn more about DEFINITION PLEASE at Arraynow.com, Sujata’s website or on Twitter, Facebook, or Instagram.
+Thanks again to Sujata Day for talking with about DEFINITION PLEASE.
+Learn more about the film at Arraynow.com, Sujata’s website or on Twitter, Facebook, or Instagram.

 This interview has been edited for clarity.